anonymousBoy-sys/seqgan-relgan/README.md

 ## Introduction

-This is source code of ``Adversarial Sub-sequence for Text Generation``.
+The detection of distributional discrepancy for text generation

 ## LICENSE